johnko/btfc2/README.md

 # btfc2
-complete rewrite of btfc
+complete rewrite of btfc.
+BitTorrent for private clusters

-just shell script and transmission-cli
+shell script, grep, cat, awk, tr, sed, ps, kill, rsync and transmission-cli

 # How it works